 AlphaFold

-AlphaFold is Google DeepMind's AI system family for predicting protein structures and, in later versions, modeling interactions among proteins, nucleic acids, small molecules, ions, and other biomolecular components.
+AlphaFold is Google DeepMind's AI system family for predicting biomolecular structure: first as a breakthrough protein-structure predictor, and later as a platform for modeling interactions among proteins, nucleic acids, small molecules, ions, and chemical modifications.

 Definition

 The system matters to AI history because it moved a high-profile scientific bottleneck from slow experimental scarcity toward large-scale computational prediction.
-It also gave the AI field one of its clearest examples of public benefit: a model that did not merely generate language or classify media, but helped researchers navigate the molecular machinery of life.
+It also gave the AI field one of its clearest public-benefit examples: a model that helped researchers navigate molecular form, while still requiring the ordinary disciplines of scientific validation, provenance, and correction.

 Why It Mattered